buffy05/WordleBot/README.md

 How to Run:

 Each bot has its own folder and a dedicated entry script.
-To run, navigate to each folder and simply do python run_bot.py
+To run, navigate to each folder and simply do python run_bot.py The MCTS bot folder and the Bayesian bot folders both contain prev versions of the bots that are more buggy/less efficent, kept it there as reference
+Refined versions of all bots are in wordle_project/src, and to get stats over 1000 sampled past wordle answers, just do test_framwork.py (follow readme directions in folder)

 Future Improvements: